In Spain, grassroots movements revive interest in politics

 The new parties have sought to harness these campaigns, with Podemos joining forces in Madrid with a group of social movements under the name ‘Ahora Madrid’ with 71-year-old retired magistrate Manuel Carmena as candidate for mayor.

-In Barcelona, Mortgage Victims’ Association founder Ada Colau is the favorite to win municipal elections on Sunday on a combined ticket including Podemos.
+In Barcelona, Mortgage Victims’ Association founder Ada Colau is the favourite to win municipal elections on Sunday on a combined ticket including Podemos.

 The ‘Indignados’ movement, which swept through Spain four years ago when thousands of mostly young Spaniards camped out in Madrid’s Puerta del Sol central square, has matured from protests to political engagement, she told Reuters.

-“The terrible situations many have gone through have made people realize that for things to change they have to get involved,” she said, noting that to the country’s credit, populist movements in Spain have not veered toward the xenophobic extreme right as in other European countries.
+“The terrible situations many have gone through have made people realise that for things to change they have to get involved,” she said, noting that to the country’s credit, populist movements in Spain have not veered towards the xenophobic extreme right as in other European countries.

 “THEY DO NOT REPRESENT US!”